rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-0-an-overview.md

 ```

 Note that no decoding algorithm can be provided for the level-order traversal.
-That is because the sequence of level values in level-order is does not allow
+That is because the sequence of level values in level-order does not allow to
-to reliably determine the parent of a node.
+reliably determine the parent of a node.

 Note that no encoding and decoding algorithms will be provided for the reversed
 pre-order and the reversed post-order tree traversals.
 That is because these
-merel differ in the order in which child nodes are visited/appended.
+merely differ in the order in which child nodes are visited/appended.